AksharDP/TwitchVodArchiver/README.md

 - Uploads to Internet Archive automatically
 - Supports archiving multiple streamers
 - Includes chapter information in metadata
+- Download sub-only vods (Only channels in which you are subscribed to)

 ## 📋 Requirements